MrNeRF/gaussian-splatting-cuda/README.md

 3. CUDA 11.7 or higher (might work with a lower version, has to be manually set and tested).
 4. Python with development headers.
 5. libtorch: You can find the setup instructions in the libtorch section of this README.
-6. TBB
-7. Other dependencies will be handled by the CMake script.
+6. Other dependencies will be handled by the CMake script.

 ### Hardware Prerequisites
 1. NVIDIA GPU with CUDA support.
 Successfully tested so far are RTX 4090, RTX A5000, 3090Ti and A100.
 With 3080Ti there is an outstanding issue (#21) with larger datasets.